 “Now I’m like begging him, I’m like, ‘Please, stop doing this to me!’ but that means that he has to keep doing it because I’m moving around.
 I don’t remember leaving the ring, and then they just cut to a commercial.”

 “When we did leave the ring, we went down the aisle, we went to the control room [Gorilla position], and Vince McMahon was in there, and he’s like, ‘Yes!’
 He was so stoked.

 “They could’ve stressed the importance of staying down a little more!”

 A fascinating take from this is Pontius explaining how stoked Vince McMahon was at the segment.
-It was quite clearly off the rails and many viewers felt the segment was awkward and uncomfortable!
+It was quite clearly off the rails, and many viewers felt the segment was awkward and uncomfortable!
 But it got people talking.
 That’s what Jackass does, so maybe it was for the best.
-If it was anyone else, this would be an absolute dumpster fire but the fact it was a couple of guys from Jackass almost makes it passable!
+If it were anyone else, this would be an absolute dumpster fire, but the fact it was a couple of guys from Jackass almost makes it passable!
 And it left the door open for their return the next year in 2007.

 Steve-O also offered his condolences for the man who knocked him out, Umaga, real-name Edward Smith Fatu, who sadly passed away on December 4, 2009, due to a heart attack caused by acute toxicity.
 “Umaga has since died of attack, so rest in peace.”